nim-lang/Nim/doc/intern.md

 programming language:

 Garbage collection
-  The old GCs use the RTTI for traversing abitrary Nim types, but usually only the `marker` field which contains a proc that does the traversal.
+  The old GCs use the RTTI for traversing arbitrary Nim types, but usually only the `marker` field which contains a proc that does the traversal.

 Complex assignments
-  Sequences and strings are implemented as pointers to resizeable buffers, but Nim requires copying for assignments.
+  Sequences and strings are implemented as pointers to resizable buffers, but Nim requires copying for assignments.
 Apart from RTTI the compiler also generates copy procedures as a specialization.